Column: In the NFL, it always comes down to the bottom line

 Meanwhile, back in Kansas City ...

 — A local TV station aired graphic audio this week in which Hill and his fiance, Crystal Espinal, angrily discuss how their 3-year-old son was injured.
 Espinal said hill was “punching” the boy in the chest and using a belt on him for discipline, while Hill issued an obscene threat against Espinal.
-A prosecutor declined to press charges after being unable to determine who abused the child.
 Hill has maintained his innocence, but the Chiefs barred the speedy receiver from all team-related activities while the investigation is ongoing.
 It’s also worth noting that Hill was kicked off his college team at Oklahoma State for a domestic violence arrest.

 Moving on to the draft ...